9 Early Signs of Bed Bugs

 Sometimes people tend to develop allergic reactions to bed bug bites, causing severe itching and flu symptoms.

 Bed bugs are egg-laying insects.
 They are shaped like rice grains but have a minimum diameter of only 1 mm.
 Bed bug eggs hatch in about a week after laying them.
 Female bed bugs lay up to seven eggs in a day.
-Spotting these is another one of the early signs of bed bugs.
+Spotting these eggs is thus one of the early signs of bed bugs.
+Get rid of it ASAP!

 Bed bug eggs are tough to spot, as they are of such small size, but if you are actively on the lookout for them, the small oval-shaped eggs are relatively easy to spot.